 /chatter topic is available in the ROS network.

 Define a subscriber for the

-chattersub = Subscriber with properties: TopicName: '/chatter' MessageType: 'std_msgs/String' LatestMessage: [0x1 String] BufferSize: 1 NewMessageFcn: @exampleHelperROSChatterCallback
+chattersub = Subscriber with properties: TopicName: '/chatter' LatestMessage: MessageType: 'std_msgs/String' BufferSize: 1 NewMessageFcn: @exampleHelperROSChatterCallback DataFormat: 'struct'

 Publish a message to the

 /chatter topic.
-Observe that the string is displayed by the subscriber callback.
+The string is displayed by the subscriber callback.

 exampleHelperROSChatterCallback function was called as soon as you published the string message.

 Remove the sample nodes, publishers, and subscribers from the ROS network.
-Also clear the global variables
+Clear the global variables

 exampleHelperROSShutDownSampleNetwork clear global pos orient